 Normally, the connection associated hotspots appear warmer, cooling with distance from the spot.

 Sometimes, a cold connection can also defective because of the power passed away from the high resistance connection.

-When the temperature difference between similar components loaded by the same level exceeds 15 degrees Celcius, should diagnose the problem immediately, says NETA (InterNational Electrical Testing Association).
+When the temperature difference between similar components loaded by the same level exceeds 15 degrees Celcius, it should diagnose the problem immediately, says NETA (InterNational Electrical Testing Association).

 If the battery has increased resistance, then it should need the replacement.
 For any battery banks, thermal imaging is an effective way to conduct a quality check for the system.

-Thermal imaging camera shows the temperature rise or changes in each battery, terminal block, and connector.
+A thermal imaging camera shows the temperature rise or changes in each battery, terminal block, and connector.